-- Operate laboratory equipment. - Conduct routine sample analyses. - Conduct analyses that evaluate product quality and consistency. - Operate equipment and instrumentation for quality assurance procedures.

-- Monitor chemical processes and test the quality of products to make sure that they meet standards and specifications. - Demonstrate appropriate setup and maintenance of laboratory instruments and equipment. - Prepare chemical solutions. - Conduct chemical and physical experiments, tests, and analyses for a variety of purposes. - Analyze the results of tests and analyses.
+- Operate laboratory equipment. - Conduct routine sample analyses. - Conduct analyses that evaluate product quality and consistency. - Operate equipment and instrumentation for quality assurance procedures. - Monitor chemical processes and test the quality of products to make sure that they meet standards and specifications. - Demonstrate appropriate setup and maintenance of laboratory instruments and equipment. - Prepare chemical solutions. - Conduct chemical and physical experiments, tests, and analyses for a variety of purposes. - Analyze the results of tests and analyses.

 The Applied Laboratory Technology, A.A.S. degree program is a continuation of the Applied Laboratory Technician Certificate program.
-This program trains students to work in a manufacturing facility conducting routine quality assurance testing and sampling.
+This program trains students to work in a quality assurance facility conducting routine testing and sampling.
 The Applied Laboratory Technology, A.A.S. degree program gives students the ability to choose two different concentrations at the time of admissions.
-The Microbiology Concentration emphasizes the routine microbiological tasks required in a manufacturing setting.
-The Analytical Concentration emphasizes the routine analytical tasks required in a manufacturing setting.
-Students will develop the problem-solving skills needed to work in a complex manufacturing environment.
+The Microbiology Concentration emphasizes the routine microbiological tasks required in a quality assurance laboratory.
+The Analytical Concentration emphasizes the routine analytical tasks required in a quality assurance laboratory.
+Students will develop the problem-solving skills needed to work in a laboratory environment.